The Best StairMaster HIIT Workouts of 2019

 StairMaster HIIT Workouts

 Here are 3 StairMaster HIIT workouts that you can try to see what suits you best.
-If you find yourself interested in StairMasters for HIIT workouts look at our article review for StairMaster machines.
+If you find yourself interested in StairMasters for HIIT workouts look at our comprehensive article review for our top recommended StairMaster machines.
+You can also look at our individual reviews on the StairMaster gauntlet, StairMaster 7000pt, and the StairMaster 4000pt.

 First 5 MINUTES – Warmup StairMaster Level: 5